ericrenone/Stochastic-Harmonic-Learning-Dynamics/README.md

-# LEVBOT: Geometric Lévy Dynamics and Criticality in Deep Learning
+# Geometric Lévy Dynamics and Criticality in Deep Learning

-*A unified information-geometric theory of learning phase transitions driven by heavy-tailed stochastic optimization*
+*LEVBOT is a unified information-geometric theory modeling deep learning as Lévy-driven stochastic flow on curved manifolds, where heavy-tailed optimization noise and curvature jointly trigger phase transitions in representation learning*

 ---